 7. Convenience Crops Convenience is always worth considering for things like watering and, of course, harvesting.
 Position crops that’ll be picked more often closer to the house.
 For example, make your herb bed the closest bed to the back door in order to go out and nab a fresh sprig of aromatic goodness whenever a recipe demands it.
 Other crops you might want nearby for regular picking might include tomatoes, salads, and chard.

 8. Flowers for Pest-Defense Don’t forget to include plenty of nectar-rich flowers in your vegetable garden.
 These will attract both pollinators and pest predators like hoverflies.
-Poached egg plants, calendula, and nasturtium are great choices along the main path, and made an effort to tuck in a few flowers within the beds themselves.
+Poached egg plants, calendula, and nasturtium are great choices along the main path, and make an effort to tuck in a few flowers within the beds themselves.
 They add a stunning splash of color while attracting the sorts of beneficial bugs any gardener would be thrilled to see.
 If you’re seeking inspiration, the Garden Planner has all sorts of companion planting ideas, including plenty of companion flowers that’ll make your garden sing!

-9. Compost and Water As well as your paths and growing areas, you’ll want to make space for some sort of compost heap or bin— either within the vegetable garden itself or at least close by.
-Your garden will generate a lot of compostable material—and all of it can be turned into nutrient-rich compost to return to your soil next season.
+9. Compost and Water As well as your paths and growing areas, you’ll want to make space for some sort of compost heap or bin—either within the vegetable garden itself or at least close by.
+Your garden will generate a lot of compostable material, and all of it can be turned into nutrient-rich compost to return to your soil next season.

 You’ll also want to be close to a water source or somewhere you can install barrels to collect the rainwater for irrigation.

 10. Seedling Protection An optional extra is to include somewhere sheltered for starting off your seedlings and helping along more tender crops.
 A simple cold frame would be good or, if space and budget allow, perhaps a small greenhouse.
-You needn’t spend big bucks on this; there are some fantastic homemade cold frames and anything that keeps the chill off will really help tender seedlings make the transition from indoors to out during those bright spring days when night-time temperatures can still be a little fresh.
+You needn’t spend big bucks on this; there are some fantastic homemade cold frames and anything that keeps the chill off will really help tender seedlings make the transition from indoors to out during those bright spring days when nighttime temperatures can still be a little fresh.
 See how to build a cold frame.

 A Final Word on Garden Planning

 We hope that the steps above make your garden the most productive ever!
 What are you planning this year?
-Have you ever used our colorful garden planner?
+Have you ever used our colorful Garden Planner?
 Have any good tips that we missed?
 We welcome your comments below!

 Benedict Vanheems is the author of GrowVeg and a lifelong gardener with a BSc and an RHS General Certificate in horticulture.
 Read More from Benedict Vanheems